Tudor0404/ptw/README.md

-# PTW - Precise Time Windows
+# PTW - Predicate Time Windows

 A powerful TypeScript library for parsing and evaluating complex schedule expressions with support for time-based rules, logical operations, and advanced scheduling patterns.